RunDevelopment/eslint-plugin-clean-regex/README.md

 An ESLint plugin for writing better regular expressions.

+## ⚠️ Deprecation announcement ⚠️

+This project will be deprecated soon.

+New users are advised to choose [`eslint-plugin-regexp`](https://github.com/ota-meshi/eslint-plugin-regexp) instead.

+Existing users can continue to use `eslint-plugin-clean-regex`.

+### What happened?

+`eslint-plugin-clean-regex` and [`eslint-plugin-regexp`](https://github.com/ota-meshi/eslint-plugin-regexp) have joined forces.
+We decided to work together on one ESLint plugin for JavaScript regexes.
+Since maintaining two plugins with similar rules takes too much work, I decided to stop working on `eslint-plugin-clean-regex`.

+### The now

+We are currently adding all features of `eslint-plugin-clean-regex` to `eslint-plugin-regexp`.
+You can see our [current progress here](https://github.com/ota-meshi/eslint-plugin-regexp/issues/91).

+If you find bugs for `eslint-plugin-clean-regex`, you will still be able to file bug reports.
+However, bugs will only be fixed in `eslint-plugin-regexp`.

+### The future

+`eslint-plugin-clean-regex` is going to be deprecated once all features have been added to `eslint-plugin-regexp`.

+Existing users can expect a migration guide and a migration tool in the future to make the transition to `eslint-plugin-regexp` as easy as possible.

+This announcement will be updated if anything happens.

 ## About

 This is an [ESLint](http://eslint.org) plugin to lint JavaScript regular expressions.
 Its goal is to help both beginners and experts to write better regular expressions by pointing out errors and suggesting improvements.